serpent-linux/website/content/blog/stage3-complete.md

 ### Announcing Moss

 Our immediate focus is now to implement our package manager: [moss](https://github.com/serpent-linux/moss).
 Currently it only has a trivial CLI and does absolutely nothing.
-We will now shift our focus to implement this as a core part of the Stage 4 bootstrap.
+We will now shift our attention to implement this as a core part of the Stage 4 bootstrap.
 Moss is so-called as we're a rolling release, _a rolling stone gathers no moss_.
 The package manager is being implemented in the D Programming Language.